der-bew/alx-pre_course/0x02-git/README.md

-Created For Alx Africa Foundation course spacfically for the thrid project
+Created For Alx Africa Foundation course spacfically for the git thrid project